 - You will be issued an inmate ID number.

 - You will be fingerprinted.

 - Any personal property you have will be taken from you and will be stored until you are released.

 - They will let you use the phone to contact a member of your family, friend, or bail bondsman.

-- If you think you will get released quickly, they will let you wear your own clothes, if not you you will be given a jail issued jumpsuit.
+- If you think you will get released quickly, they will let you wear your own clothes, if not you will be given a jail issued jumpsuit.

 Have you ever been arrested and gone through processing at jail?
 If so, please share your experience so others can benefit from your story.
 How long did you have to wait?
-What was you treatment like?
+What was your treatment like?
 Do you have any secrets that could help other people make it through the process?

 Click here to comment